Skip to content

 Additionally, boiling water is ineffective against most of the chemicals commonly found in unpurified water.
 While boiling water is effective against most micro-organisms, it is not the case when it comes to inorganic substances and chemicals.

-Chemicals that boiling water does not remove
+Chemicals that Boiling Water does not Remove

 There are several ways in which chemicals make their way into drinking water.
 The biggest culprits are pollutants.
 For instance, industries often dump their waste in rivers and other water bodies, thus contaminating it with harmful chemical waste.
 Runaway water from farming land also contains chemicals such as nitrate, which is a common ingredient in fertilizers.